wfink/jboss-as-quickstart/ejb-clients/README.md

 The different sub-projects in jboss-properties show how the client can be configured with the jboss-ejb-client.properties file.

-  To run a client change to the directory and type this command
+  To run a client change to the sub-project directory and type this command

        `mvn exec:exec`

 simple-clustered  -  a client which use a clustered application deployed on one or more servers
 -------------------------

-To run this example you should change the ejb-multi-server configuration by using the cli-script ***TODO*** to change the server-group of AppOne and use a ha configuration and add an additional server apponeB.
-If you run the client it will show that the inital call will retrieve the cluster configuration and the calls are routed to both servers.

-The domain configuration can be changed back by using the script ***TODO***
+This example shows that the configuration contains only the initial server and the server provide a list of all servers within the cluster which are used by using the 'remote.cluster.* configuration.

+_NOTE: For a real environment you should add more that one node of the cluster that the connection can be established without a single point of failure._

 Access the jboss-api applications